Wide field beamformed observation with MeerKAT: Multi-beam Observations

 \section{Multi-beam Observations}

 As noted in the introduction, multi-beam beamformers can greatly enhance the scientific capabilities of an interferometer through increasing point-source survey speed.
 However, to be effective in such surveys, care must be taken during observation planning as the survey speed and completeness is dependent on the ever-changing shape of the synthesised beams and the tiling of those beams on the sky.
 In this section, we discuss the simulation of the synthesised beam shape and the generation of efficient tiling patterns.
-We can decompose the problem of efficient multi-beam observations into three components: \begin{itemize} \item Determination of the synthesised beam shape \item Packing of the beams to generate a tiling \item Time-dependent evolution of the tiling pattern \end{itemize} To solve this problem, we have developed \textsc{Mosaic}\footnote{\url{https://github.com/wchenastro/Beamforming}}, a pure Python software package that implements tools to characterize the beam shape and generate efficient tilings.
+We can decompose the problem of efficient multi-beam observations into three components: \begin{itemize} \item Determination of the synthesised beam shape \item Packing of the beams to generate a tiling \item Time-dependent evolution of the tiling pattern \end{itemize}

+To solve this problem, we have developed \textsc{Mosaic}\footnote{\url{https://github.com/wchenastro/mosaic}}, a pure Python software package that implements tools to characterize the beam shape and generate efficient tilings.